NeverPlayFair/background-flipper/README.md

 Open index.html and then click on the button on middle.

+Well done, your color will be switched.